Rogue (novel)

-Rogue is a novel by Danielle Steel, published by Delacorte Press in June 2008.
-The book is Steel's seventy-fifth best selling novel.
+Rogue is a novel by American author Danielle Steel, published by Delacorte Press in June 2008.
+It is Steel's seventy-fifth novel.

 Plot summary

-Maxine Williams is a well-known and leading child psychiatrist, specializing in trauma and suicide, with three amazing children Daphne, Jack and Sam and a rich and glamorous ex-husband.
-Blake Williams, one of the richest men in the world has a glamorous life of globe traveling and dating beautiful women whilst Maxine stays in Manhattan looking after their children and pursuing the career she loves.
-Though divorced, both are extremely affectionate to each other.
+Maxine Williams is a well-known child psychiatrist, specializing in trauma and suicide, with three children, Daphne, Jack and Sam, and a rich ex-husband.
+Blake Williams, one of the richest men in the world, has a life of globe-traveling and dating women, while Maxine stays in Manhattan looking after their children and pursuing the career she loves.
+Though divorced, they remain affectionate to each other.

 Blake soon meets the beautiful Arabella and falls deeply in love.
-Meanwhile, Max also starts dating a doctor, Charles West.
-But Charles is a bit uncomfortable with the children and even starts showing his irritation by suggesting that the kids should be sent to a boarding school.
-The eldest one, Daphne starts becoming possessive of both her parents and behaves rudely to both Arabella and Charles.
+Max starts dating a doctor, Charles.
+However, Charles is uncomfortable with the children and suggests that they be sent to a boarding school.
+The eldest one, Daphne, starts becoming possessive of her parents, and behaves rudely to Arabella and Charles.

-When a tragedy strikes in Morocco, Blake, and Max join hands to help the victims and orphaned children.
+When a tragedy strikes in Morocco, Blake and Max help the victims and orphaned children.
 Blake transforms into a responsible man, much to Max's surprise.
 Blake throws Arabella out after she deceives him.
-Max and Charles plan to wed soon but Max finds herself happy only in Blake's company while Charles constantly hurts Blake by behaving rudely whenever he was around.
-After a series of hilarious events, Max and Blake marry again, much to the delight of their kid.
+Max and Charles plan to marry soon, but Max finds herself happy only in Blake's company, while Charles constantly hurts Blake by behaving rudely.
+After a series of hilarious events, Max and Blake marry again, much to the delight of their kids.